hilton/hilton.github.com/blog/_posts/2023-03-14-product-tools.md

 * subtasks that add another level below existing tasks
 * agile _boards_ for managing epics and user stories.

-However, despite their value, these enhancements made Jira complex and harder to use, diluting its core value as a better issue tracker.
+Despite their value, these enhancements made Jira complex and harder to use, diluting its core value as a better issue tracker.

 ## Hiding Git